krishnasism/heissdocs/README.md

     1. DynamoDB
     1. S3
 1. Auth0:
-1. Elasticsearch (+ local elasticsearch support available)
+1. Elasticsearch (+ local Elasticsearch support available)

 For Auth0 you will need to get the following values from the [Auth0 portal](https://manage.auth0.com/) and paste them accordingly in the `.env` file.